Wednesday 3 June 2015

 The Chelsea Porcelaine factory was started in 1743 by the silversmith Nicolas Sprimont and Charles Gouyn.
 Sprimont was the godfather of Sophie Roubiliac who was born 25 August 1744 and baptised 23 Sept 1744 at the Huguenot Church in Spring Gardens by M Isac Lesturgeon.
 It should be noted that Matthew Maty was also a parishioner.

-Intriguingly In Roquet's book Etat des Arts en Angleterre of 1755 referring to the Chelsea pottery it mentions a useful French Artist - an ambiguous reference which could refer to either Roubiliac or Sprimont.
+Intriguingly In Roquet's book Etat des Arts en Angleterre of 1755 referring to the Chelsea pottery there is mention of "a useful French Artist" - an ambiguous reference which could refer to either Roubiliac or Sprimont.

 ‘I wrote to you in my last concerning Busts, I suppose those at the Academy are less hackneyed and better in General than the plaister shops can furnish us with: besides it will sound better to say this is from the Academy, taken from an original in the Gallery of etc etc than to say we had it from Flaxman’